 So when's the best time?

 It's when you and your partner feel ready, both physically and emotionally.
 Some women find that being pregnant again helps them to recover from the miscarriage.
 Others need more time.
-You may find it helpful to read our leaflet Thinking about another pregnancy.

 What about contraception?